Studies show that 61% of people globally work remotely at least once per week.

 When it comes to one-on-one meetings, leave the status update talk in the parking lot.
 Implement project management software like Paymo where you can comment and attach files on a task and project level to keep updates in context.
-Remember, the focus of the one-on-one should be about your direct report’s development, not the development of their projects.
+Remember, the focus of the one-on-one should be on your direct report’s development, not the development of their projects.

 One-on-one meeting software

 Having a dedicated place to organize your one-on-one meetings, like SoapBox, is key for any manager.
 All of your meeting notes and decisions are accessible to you and your direct reports, which means that you’ll both come prepared to discuss every meeting.
 Having a shared agenda will also make it easier for all individuals on your team to contribute to your meetings while ensuring that everyone’s voice is heard.

 5. Talk about growth and development in your one-on-ones

 Referencing the SoapBox report, it turns out that 75% of managers discuss growth and development during their one-on-ones.
 This is like driving a car with only three working tires, wondering why aren’t you there—your company’s or team’s goal—yet.

 Gallup’s State of the Global Workplace went a little bit further and found that when employees have consistent performance feedback, they become emotionally and psychologically attached to their work and their workplace.

 So, if you’re like one of the remote managers in the minority who don’t discuss growth and development, it’s time to make a change.
 If you’re not sure how to start, try adding one of the following questions to your next meeting agenda:

 - Do you feel you’re getting enough feedback on your work?
 If not, where would you like more feedback?

 - Who in the company would you like to learn from?
 What do you want to learn?